Conservation Volunteers Australia: Youth programs

 The National Green Jobs Corps (NGJC) was an Australian Government work experience and training program that offers a combination of environmental work experience, skill development and accredited training for youth aged 17 to 24 years.
 The program will equip an estimated 10,000 young Australians with the skills to fill employment opportunities in emerging green and climate change-related industries.
-CVA is managing National Green Jobs Corps programs in Queensland, New South Wales, ACT and Tasmania.
+CVA is managing National Green Jobs Corps programs in Queensland, New South Wales, the Australian Capital Territory and Tasmania.